tobiz/OGN-Flogger-V2.2/README.md

 # OGN-Flogger-V2.2

 # NOTE.
-NEW VERSION FOR PYTHON3 * PYQT5
+NEW VERSION FOR PYTHON3 and PYQT5
 I'm preparing a new version converting from Python 2.7 to Python 3.
 This has resulted in some changes to the PyQT5 code.
 This is still work in progress as of 2022/05/20.

 Glider flight logging and tracking